 They set up a commission to settle the misunderstanding between Henry Chadwick and Albert Spalding.
 This commission consisted of six other sports executives and was headed by Abraham Mills, the fourth president of the national league of professional baseball clubs.
-The commission later labored for three years, after which the answer to the question ‘who invented baseball’ finally came out as Abner Doubleday.
+The commission later labored for three years, after which the answer to the question ‘Who invented baseball’ finally came out as Abner Doubleday.
 Abner Doubleday must have been surprised about this as he had never known he had invented the game.
 But 15 years after his death, he was honored as the father of the game, according to john thorn.

 DID ABNER DOUBLEDAY INVENT THE GAME OF BASEBALL?

-Though many publications speculate that Abner Doubleday invented baseball in Cooperstown, New York in 1839, it’s also said to be untrue as baseball’s origin dates back to as far as the 18th century.
+Though many publications speculate that Abner Doubleday invented baseball in Cooperstown, New York in 1839, it’s also said to be untrue as baseball’s origin dates back as far as the 18th century.

 BUT WHO WAS ABNER DOUBLEDAY?

 Abner Doubleday, born in Upstate New York in 1819 was a young man who was still at west point in 1839 and had no connection to inventing the baseball game.
-He served as a major union general in the American civil war and later moved into being a writer and a lawyer.
+He served as a major Union general in the American civil war and later moved into being a writer and a lawyer.

-Sixteen years after his death, a commission arranged by sporting goods magnate A.J Spalding was set up to understand baseball origins.
+Sixteen years after his death, a commission arranged by sporting goods magnate A.J.
+Spalding was set up to understand baseball origins.
 However, this commission used insubstantial evidence claiming that a man, Mining engineer Abner Graves, who was said to attend some school with Doubleday, came up with the origin story and this was accepted at the time.

 HOW DID BASEBALL ORIGINATE?

 Well, it turns out baseball’s history or the answer to the FAQ – who invented baseball – is more complicated than the whole Doubleday’s fuzz.
 In the 18th century, certain references to games associated with baseball emerged with a more direct ancestor said to be two English games; Cricket and rounders.
-During the American Revolution, different forms of these games were played on schoolyards and campuses across both countries.
+During the American Revolution, different forms of these games were played in schoolyards and campuses across both countries.

 Later in 1845, a group of NYC men established the New York Knickerbocker baseball club.
 Alexander Joy Cartwright, a member of this team, who at this time was a bank clerk and a volunteer firefighter, codified a new set of rules to guide the game and formed the basis for modern baseball.